spiritinlife/AndSSE/README.md

 ### Use
 This library is on maven .
-In order to use it you need to add as a dependency in your project.
+In order to use it you need to add it as a dependency in your project.<br>
-    compile 'gr.spiritinlife:andsse:0.0.1'
+#### compile 'gr.spiritinlife:andsse:0.0.1'

 ### HOW-TO
 The preferred way to use the library at this moment is to create a singleton adapter that creates the AndSSEEventSource which is the front end